Aeronbroker/Aeron/README.md

 mvn install
 ```

-* The next step is to build Aeron.
+* The next step is to build the IoT Broker.
 Navigate into the eu.neclab.iotplatform.iotbroker.builder folder and use Maven for compiling the pom file:

 ```
 mvn install